Bhutan Snowman Trek with Jakar Festival

 Day 7

 We leave the ferĀtile valĀley of Punakha and driĀve through JigmeĀDorĀji NationĀal Park, home of many rare species of aniĀmals includĀing the Snow LeopĀard, Red PanĀda, CloudĀed LeopĀard, BenĀgal tiger, Himalayan Black Bear and the BharĀal aka the Himalayan Blue Sheep.
 As we pull into Gasa keep an eye out for peoĀple from all over the counĀtry soakĀing in the hot springs.
 NearĀby is GasaDĀzong, a 17th cenĀtuĀry strongĀhold that played an imporĀtant role in proĀtectĀing the locals from Tibetan invaders.
-Overnight in tent.
+ConĀtinĀue on from Gasa to the end of the road to our first camp.
+Overnight in tents.

 -